Efinix-Inc/SaxonEFX_Soc/bsp/efinix/ti60_devkit/README.md

 The boot sequence is done in 4 steps :

 * bootloader : In the OnChipRam initialized by the FPGA bitstream
-  * Initialise the DDR3
+  * Initialise the HyperRAM
-  * Copy the openSBI and the u-boot binary from the FPGA SPI flash to the DDR3
+  * Copy the openSBI and the u-boot binary from the FPGA SPI flash to the HyperRAM
   * Jump to the openSBI binary in machine mode

-* openSBI : In the DDR3
+* openSBI : In the HyperRAM
   * Initialise the machine mode CSR to support further supervisor SBI call and to emulate some missing CSR
   * Jump to the u-boot binary in supervisor mode

-* u-boot : In the DDR3
+* u-boot : In the HyperRAM
   * Wait two seconds for user inputs
   * Read the linux uImage and dtb from the sdcard first partition
   * Boot linux

-* Linux : in the DDR3
+* Linux : in the HyperRAM
   * Kernel boot
   * Run Buildroot from the sdcard second partition